christag/passwordpub/README.md

 ## Getting Started

-Password Pub can be run with Python3 and Flask or with Docker.
+Password Pub can be run with Python3 or with Docker.

 ### Prerequisites

 Python3 is required.
-Flask is a required Python module that can be installed using pip.
+Flask and pyyaml are required Python modules that can be from the included requirements file installed using pip.

 ```
-python -m pip install flask
+python -m pip install -r requirements
 ```

 ### Configuration